xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 ## Data Security

-### Encryption and Protection
+### Protection and Storage
-- **Local Database:** All data stored on your device is protected by SQLCipher encryption with AES-256
-- **Encryption Keys:** Device-specific encryption keys stored securely in Android KeyStore
-- **Secure Storage:** Sensitive settings and API keys are stored using Android's Secure Storage
+- **Local Data:** Stored within Android’s **secure app sandbox**, isolated from other apps.
+- **System Protection:** Modern Android devices apply the operating system’s **native file-level encryption** to on-device files.
-- **In-Transit:** Communications with Google services use TLS/SSL encryption
+- **In-Transit:** Communications with Google services use **TLS/SSL**.
-- **File Provider:** Secure file sharing using Android's FileProvider architecture
+- **Secure Storage:** Sensitive keys and settings use Android’s secure storage mechanisms.
+- **File Access:** Other apps cannot access Wise SMS data without explicit user consent through system prompts.

 ### Security Measures
-- HMAC-based verification for premium license validation
-- Signature-only permissions for internal broadcast receivers
+- Signature-only permissions for internal broadcasts
-- Network security configuration for secure API communications
+- Network security configuration enforcing HTTPS/TLS
 - Regular security updates and patches

 ### Limitations
-While we implement strong security measures for local data storage, please note:
-- Your device's security depends on your screen lock and device settings
+- Your device’s security depends on your screen lock, biometrics, and OS version.
-- We cannot guarantee security of data in transit through your carrier's network
+- We cannot guarantee the security of data in transit through your carrier’s network.
-- Third-party services (Google) have their own security measures and policies
+- Third-party services (Google) have their own security measures and policies.

 ## Data Retention

 ### Local Data
-- **Messages:** Stored on your device (soft-deleted when removed, see Deletion Methods below)
+- **Messages:** Stored on your device until you delete them
-- **Contacts:** Synchronized with your device contacts; removed when you delete them from your device
+- **Contacts:** Synced with your device contacts; removed when you delete them
-- **Media:** Stored on your device (soft-deleted when removed)
+- **Media:** Stored on your device until you delete them
 - **Settings:** Retained until you uninstall the app or clear app data
 - **Conversation Tracking:** Stored locally; can be cleared through app settings

-- **Themes:** Stored locally (soft-deleted when removed)
+### Cloud Data (Optional Features)
+- **Shared Themes:** Retained in Firebase until you delete them
+- **Cloud Backups:** Retained in your Google Drive until you delete them
+- **Google Service Data:** Subject to Google's retention policies

-### Deletion Methods
+### Deletion

-**Important: Understanding Data Deletion**

-The app uses a **soft-delete system** for normal deletion operations:
+You can delete your local data by:

-**When you delete messages or conversations within the app:**
+- Deleting individual messages or conversations within the app
-- Items are marked as deleted and hidden from view
-- Data remains in the encrypted database (not immediately purged)
-- This allows for potential recovery features and system integrity
-- Deleted items are not displayed in the app interface

-**To permanently remove all data from your device:**
-- **Clear Cache/Data:** Android Settings > Apps > Wise SMS > Storage > Clear Cache and Clear Data
+- Clearing app data through Android Settings > Apps > Wise SMS > Storage > Clear Data
-- **Uninstall:** Uninstalling the application removes all local data permanently
+- Uninstalling the application
-- These methods completely erase all information from the encrypted database

-**Why Soft Delete?**
-- Maintains database integrity and referential relationships
-- Allows for system recovery and troubleshooting
-- Prevents corruption of conversation threads
+For cloud data:
-- Data remains encrypted and inaccessible through the app interface
+- Delete shared themes through the app's theme management interface

-**Data Protection:**
-- Even "soft-deleted" data remains encrypted in the local database
-- Deleted items cannot be viewed or accessed through the app
-- Only accessible through direct database inspection with proper tools
-- Completely removed when you clear app data or uninstall
+- Revoke Google Drive access and delete backup files from your Google Drive
+- Contact the respective service providers (Google) for data deletion

 ## Children's Privacy

-**Wise SMS is specifically designed for children and families, including children under the age of 13.**

-The app is intended to be a safe, supervised messaging environment for children to communicate with family members and approved contacts under parental supervision.

-### Parental Control and Supervision

-**Parent/Guardian Role:**
-- Parents or guardians set up and configure the app on their child's device
-- All personal information is entered by the parent/guardian, not the child
-- Parents control all privacy settings and permissions
-- Parents designate approved contacts (typically family members)
-- Children cannot independently modify privacy settings or add contacts without parental approval

-**How Information Is Collected:**
-- **Parent-Provided Data:** Parents/guardians enter contact information, configure settings, and set up the child's account
-- **Child's Use:** Children use the app to send/receive messages only with parent-approved contacts
-- **No Independent Registration:** Children cannot sign up for the app independently - it must be set up by a parent/guardian
-- **Supervised Environment:** All app features are under parental control

-### COPPA Compliance

-We comply with the Children's Online Privacy Protection Act (COPPA):
-- We do not collect personal information directly from children
+Wise SMS is not intended for children under the age of 13.
+We do not knowingly collect personal information from children under 13.
-- Parents provide all personal information and configuration
-- Parents have full control over what data is accessible
-- Parents can review and delete all data at any time through the app
-- We do not share children's information with third parties for marketing purposes
-- We do not display advertisements to children

-### Parental Control Features

-The app includes comprehensive parental control features:
+**Parental Controls:** The app includes optional parental control features designed to help parents monitor and restrict messaging for minors.
+These features:
-- **Time Restrictions:** Parents can set when the app can be used
+- Allow parents to set time restrictions on app usage
-- **Contact Whitelisting:** Parents control who the child can message
+- Enable contact whitelisting to limit who can be messaged
-- **Photo/Video Sharing Controls:**
-  - Photo sharing is **OFF by default** - parent must enable it
-  - Parents can completely disable photo/video sharing
-  - Parents can enable optional NSFW checks on outgoing images
-  - All image analysis runs locally on device (never sent to servers)
-- **Content Filtering:**
-  - Automatic NSFW detection for received media (runs locally on device)
-  - Optional NSFW checks for outgoing media before sending
-  - Failed checks prevent image from being sent
-- **Message Monitoring:** Parents can review message history
-- **AI Assistant Limits:** Parents control if and when AI features are accessible
-- **Location Controls:** Parents control location sharing capabilities

-### Parental Rights

-Parents and guardians have the right to:
-- **Review:** Access all data collected about their child through the app interface
-- **Delete:** Permanently remove all child data at any time
-- **Control:** Manage all privacy settings and permissions
-- **Revoke:** Uninstall the app and remove all data
-- **Contact Us:** Request information about data practices

-### Data Minimization for Children

-For child users specifically:
-- Only essential contact information (provided by parents)
-- Messages stored locally on the child's device
-- Photos/videos processed entirely on-device (never uploaded to servers)
-- NSFW detection runs locally to protect children (no server uploads)
-- Photo sharing OFF by default (parent must enable)
-- No online profiles or social features
-- No data sharing with third parties (except parent-approved messaging)
-- No behavioral tracking or advertising
-- No collection of data for marketing purposes

-If you have questions about how we handle children's information, please contact us using the information provided at the end of this policy.
+- Provide content filtering options
+- Are configured and controlled by the parent/guardian

+If you are a parent or guardian and believe your child has provided us with personal information, please contact us so we can delete the information.

 ## Your Rights and Choices

 ### Access and Control
-You (or parents/guardians for child users) have the right to:
+You have the right to:
 - **Access:** View all data stored by the app through its interface
 - **Modify:** Edit or delete messages, contacts, and settings at any time
+- **Export:** Back up your data using the cloud backup feature
-- **Delete:** Permanently remove all app data by clearing app data or uninstalling
+- **Delete:** Remove all app data by clearing app data or uninstalling

 ### Permission Management
 You can manage permissions at any time through Android Settings:
 - **Revoke Permissions:** Settings > Apps > Wise SMS > Permissions
 - **Location Controls:** Choose "While using the app" or "Deny" for location access
-- **Notification Controls:** Customize notification settings through the app or system settings
+- **Notification Controls:** Customise notification settings through the app or system settings
 - **Storage Controls:** Manage storage permissions for camera and gallery access

 ### Opt-Out Options
-- **AI Features:** Don't use the AI Assistant or disable it in settings (parents can disable for children)
+- **AI Features:** Don’t use the AI Assistant or disable it in settings
-- **Translation:** Don't use the translation feature; no data is sent if you don't use it
+- **Translation:** Don’t use the translation feature; no data is sent if you don’t use it
-- **Location Sharing:** Don't use the location sharing feature (parents control for children)
+- **Location Sharing:** Don’t use the location sharing feature
+- **Cloud Backup:** Don’t enable cloud backup features
+- **Theme Sharing:** Don’t share themes publicly
 - **Google Services:** Opt out of optional Google service features

 ### Advertising